Antares0982/ssrJSON/README.md

 ### Design Goal

 The design goal of ssrJSON is to provide a straightforward and highly compatible approach to replace the inherently slower Python standard JSON encoding and decoding implementation with a significantly more efficient and high-performance alternative.
 If your module exclusively utilizes `dumps` and `loads`, you can replace the current JSON implementation by importing ssrJSON as `import ssrjson as json`.
 To facilitate this, ssrJSON maintains compatibility with the argument formats of `json.dumps` and `json.loads`; however, it does not guarantee identical results to the standard JSON module, as many features are either intentionally omitted or not yet supported.
-For further information, please refer to the section [Implementation Details](#implementation-details).
+For further information, please refer to the section [Features](#Features).

+### Implementation Details

+#### Encoding

+The encoding performance of JSON libraries is not significantly limited by CPython, resulting in a very high potential maximum.
+During string encoding, ssrJSON extensively utilizes SIMD instructions to accelerate copying and conversion operations.
+The implementation of `dumps_to_bytes` also tackles challenges related to UTF-8 encoding. ssrJSON includes a comprehensive UTF-8 encoding algorithm optimized for all supported SIMD features as well as Python’s internal string representation format (PyCompactUnicodeObject).
+For floating-point number encoding, ssrJSON employs a slightly modified version of the [DragonBox](https://github.com/jk-jeon/dragonbox) algorithm, well-known for its high-performance floating-point conversions.
+When encoding integers, ssrJSON adapts the integer encoding approach from [yyjson](https://github.com/ibireme/yyjson), a highly optimized C-language JSON parsing library.

+#### Decoding

+The main performance bottleneck in JSON decoding is the speed of creating Python objects.
+To address this, ssrJSON adopts the short-key caching mechanism from orjson, which greatly reduces the overhead of creating Python string objects.
+For string handling, when the input is a `str` type, ssrJSON applies SIMD optimizations similar to those used in encoding, speeding up the decoding process.
+For `bytes` inputs, ssrJSON uses a customized version of yyjson’s string decoding algorithm.
+Beyond string handling, ssrJSON extensively leverages yyjson’s codebase, including its numeric decoding algorithms and core decoding logic.

 ### Current Status